plasma-umass/pythoness/README.md

 ### Incorporating other objects

 You can further guide Pythoness by giving it functions and classes that are related to the code that it will be generating.
-Pythoness uses the docstring of provided functions and classes to understand their purpose.
+It uses the docstring of provided functions and classes to understand their purpose.
 Pythoness can make use of functions that will be generated by itself this way, where the docstring is specified in `spec`.